-Analyzing data via visual methods helps you gain better insight about complexity.
+Analyzing data via visual methods helps you gain better insight into complexity.
 Whether you dig in a leaked database, investigate intermingled interactions of an ecosystem, manage your networked organization, or curate a large archive, you start making sense of a complex issue by mapping its actors and relations.
 As a fundamentally human thought process, mapping helps us navigate particular links among the actors while seeing the patterns in the bigger picture, and gain insight throughout this journey.
 We’ve been tailoring interfaces and processes to make such an experience as intuitive as possible on the Graph Commons platform.

 You start analyzing a network map by examining its centrality and clustering metrics.
 The network organizes itself by a physics-based simulation between neighbor nodes, pulling and pushing each other like springs.
 This layout organization process reveals the central and peripheral actors, indirect links, organic clusters, bridging nodes and outliers that you wouldn’t see otherwise.